npat-efault/picocom/picocom.1.md

 **C-q**

-:   Quit the program _without_ reseting the serial port, regardless of
+:   Quit the program _without_ resetting the serial port, regardless of
     the **--noreset** option.

 **C-p**